-Although 100% of candidates met target in AY 2017-2018, program faculty examined the evidence to determine student learning in each area, and professional development sessions on managing classroom procedures and selecting resources were added in Elementary methods courses to provide learner support and prepare candidates for Student Teaching/Residency.
-This proved to be effective, as 93% of candidates met target in AY 2018-2019.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
+In AC 2020-2021, faculty will examine the evidence to determine student learning in each area, and professional development sessions on managing classroom procedures and selecting resources to add in Elementary methods courses to provide learner support and prepare candidates for Student Teaching/Residency.
 This effort to engage in program improvement will strengthen candidates' knowledge and skills relating to elementary education curriculum, instruction, assessment, and managing student behavior.